Male Fantasy: Background and synopsis

-A music video of "Male Fantasy" was announced by Eilish on December 5, 2021, with a 16-second preview, creating excitement amongst the artist's fans.
-It premiered on YouTube the following day at 9 AM Pacific Time.
-The video was directed and edited by Eilish.
+A music video of "Male Fantasy" premiered on YouTube, directed and edited by Eilish.
 On her Instagram account, she wrote that the visual was "one of [her] first videos to edit all alone" and described this experience as a "fun task" and "such a joy".
 It is the sixth visual from the Happier Than Ever era that she directed.

 The video is based around many jump cuts, and it is set in a light blue filter, which is the color that "Male Fantasy" represents for the singer.
 The visual features Eilish wandering alone in dimly lit house, nodding to the song's opening verse.
 In the clip, the singer is depicted as depressed and trying to cope with a broken heart.
 The clip starts with Eilish looking at her reflection in the mirror, and later she is seen staring at the TV screen.
 In the following scene, the artist "uncomfortably" rolls around in bed.
 Next, the singer eats alone, lying in the kitchen, and sitting on the bathroom floor.
 After that, Eilish checks up on the fridge.
 She is also contemplating, and wandering around the house.
 The music video ends with the singer looking again in the bathroom mirror, but this time with curtains drawn.
 Many of the scenes are repeated during the visual, only differing in the positions made by Eilish.

 Reception

 The video was called "emotional" by Brenton Blanchet from Complex; whilst in articles published on Entertainment Weekly, The Fader, and Uproxx, it was described as "gloomy".
 BroadwayWorld's Michael Major labelled the visual as "powerful"; whereas it was named "somber" by Mitchell Peters of Billboard and Web Desk from The News International.
 In a separate article, Peters also called the video "heartbreaking".
 For Rolling Stone, Paul Larisha wrote "[Eilish's] wandering moves in tandem with the song's melodic progression, filling out a whole day inside with nothingness and melancholic lingering."
 The house in the clip was described as "claustrophobic" by The Fader's Raphael Helfand.
-Tom Taylor from Far Out Magazine said that the video is a "relatable display of dealing with depression, trauma or a breakup".
 The visual received 2.1 million views on YouTube in the first day of publication.